usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 which states that this part applies to all services, programs, and activities provided or made available by public entities.
 The Department therefore made minor changes to the language of § 35.200(a)(1) and (2) to make the section more consistent with § 35.102.
-In the NPRM, § 35.200(a)(1) and (2) applied to web content and mobile apps that a public entity makes available to members of the public or uses to offer services, programs, or activities to members of the public.
-24 The Department revised § 35.200(a)(1) and (2) to apply to web content and mobile apps that a public entity provides or makes available.
+In the NPRM, § 35.200(a)(1) and (2) applied to web content and mobile apps that a public entity makes available to members of the public or uses to offer services, programs, or activities to members of the public. {% fn 24 %} The Department revised § 35.200(a)(1) and (2) to apply to web content and mobile apps that a public entity provides or makes available.
 The Department also made corresponding revisions to the language of § 35.200(b)(1) and (2).
 The Department expects that public entities will be